 From a young age and with restrictions on budget, I spent a lot of my holidays finding well-priced package deals to European sun destinations.
-When the day came to finally give in to my obsession of seeing Asia, I booked two weeks off work and had my heart set on Vietnam.
-With no one to go with, and no prior knowledge of Asia travel or solo expeditions, I joined a two-week Vietnam tour.
+When the day came to finally give in to my obsession with seeing Asia, I booked two weeks off work and had my heart set on Vietnam.
+With no one to go with and no prior knowledge of Asia travel or solo expeditions, I joined a two-week Vietnam roadtrip tour.
 It was the best decision I ever made.

 A way to mix free time with group camaraderie, I was able to be on the road while breaking in my solo travel boots.
 While everything on a trip is pretty much organised, it is still authentic; a mix of slow travel, local encounters and a dash of comfort here and there.
 Importantly, a tour gives you the chance to learn from others while also having the liberty of free time to test the feeling of independent travel.

 While in Vietnam I had already decided where I would head to next, and returned home and booked a two-week trip to Northern India and the Golden Triangle.

-A small group tour can minimise frustration and maximise on time in a place deemed difficult to travel…
+A small group tour can minimise frustration and maximise time in difficult places

 Just like my reasons for booking India, small group trips can be an essential element to minimising frustrations in countries deemed a little tricky to travel.
-That could be because of the huge culture shock, or a place where solo female travel is a bit more risky, or simply because of the size of the country and making the best use of time.
+That could be because of the huge culture shock, or a place where solo female travel is a bit riskier, or simply because of the size of the country and making the best use of time.

 Before heading to China on a solo trip four years ago, I really wrestled with the idea of independent travel vs. a group tour.
 I’d heard from many people that outside of the Beijing-Xian-Chengdu-Shanghai route, it is very difficult to travel around China due to the language barrier and overwhelming size of the country.